-Most people are familiar with the one-on-one mentoring approach and its benefits.
-A senior leader or expert takes a more junior employee under their wing and treats them as their protege.
-They share advice and guidance to help them with their career.
+You’re likely familiar with one-on-one mentoring and its benefits.
+A senior leader or expert takes a more junior employee under their wing and treats them as their protégé.

-This article will outline how group mentoring is different from other types of mentoring, its advantages, when to use group mentoring, and how to start a group mentoring program.
+This article will outline how group mentoring differs from other types of mentoring, its advantages, the best use cases for group mentoring, and how to start your own group mentoring program.

 Let’s dive in!

 Group mentoring is when one or more mentors, also called facilitators, guide a discussion among several mentees.
 Rather than discussing the individual goals of a single mentee, like you would in a one-on-one relationship, the discussions are usually collaborative and focus on the common goals among all mentees.

 Specifically, there are three ways to organize a group mentoring program:

 - Peer mentoring

 Let’s explore each of these individually to get a well-rounded idea of the nuances of group mentoring.

 In this form of group mentorship, one mentor leads mentoring sessions with multiple mentees.